Gonorrhea resistance to antibiotics is increasing – DW – 06/10/2024

 How to slow the spread of STIs

-Global WHO data from 2020 showed 374 million new cases of syphilis, gonorrhea, chlamydia and trichomoniasis among people aged 15-49 years per year.
-The WHO cites the following reasons for the growing number of STI cases:
+Global WHO data from 2020 showed 374 million new cases per year of syphilis, gonorrhea, chlamydia and trichomoniasis among people aged 15-49 years.
+The WHO cited the following reasons for the growing number of STI cases:

 - Increase in unsafe sexual behavior, including low condom use, increase in number of partners and casual partners